Importing And Exporting From Malaysia: What Do I Need to Know?

 - Air freight

 This includes specialised air freight consolidation services, whereby multiple shipments are grouped together and treated as one shipment, saving on shipping costs.
-We offer an air freight consolidation services throughout Malaysia.
+We offer air freight consolidation services throughout Malaysia.
 We can offer both direct and economical service options.

 Some items you may consider shipping via air freight include furniture, plastics, machinery, food items, specialised cargo (i.e. very large cargo demanding special handling), electronics and pharmaceuticals.